 Having an amateur logo that you made yourself (or scored on fiver.com) might seem like a good idea at the time, but your logo is one of the key identifiers of your brand.
 You might be an amazing photographer and with a gorgeous DIY website, but that doesn't mean you're a logo designer.
 Having a strong logo that contributes to brand recognition is vital for a successful business.
 Hire an experienced pro to create a stellar logo that is cohesive to your style and really captures your essence.
 This will help create a total brand experience.

 Not sure where to start in creating a cohesive website, logo, and marketing materials?
-Check out our branded personality templates in four different themes here and then find your corresponding website theme from our friends at Go Live here.
+Check out our Brand Design Themes here and then find your corresponding website theme from our friends at Go Live here.
 These complete brand systems will help your branding look and overall aesthetic tight and cohesive.
+We also have a companion style guides for each Brand Design Theme here.

 2. You Don't Keep your Website and Social Media Updated